Finding Aids

 Box 1 What Do I Say? - galley proof

-Box 1 Brochure - Connecticut Association for Children with Learning Disabilities, Inc.
+Box 1 Brochure, Connecticut Association for Children with Learning Disabilities, Inc.

-Box 1 Lecture program - Norwalk Negro History Committee
+Box 1 Lecture program, Norwalk Negro History Committee

-Oversize 1 Posters (Italian) for U.S.I.S. - signed "Laschere" (6 items)
+Oversize 1 Posters for U.S.I.S. - Italian, signed "Laschere" (6 items)

-Box 1 Miscellaneous 1950, 1957, undated
+Oversize 1 Miscellaneous 1950, 1957, undated

 Writings

-Box 1 "The Community & the Brain-Injured Child" 1964
+Box 1 Lecture transcript, "The Community & the Brain-Injured Child" 1964

 Memorabilia